julianbaffy/wp2-coursepage/README.md

 # About
 This homepage was created to showcase the results of student's projects.
-The students built websites using HTML and CSS, and games with Pygame Zero which are stored in the `static` directory of this repository.
+The students built websites using HTML and CSS and games with Pygame Zero which are stored in the `static` directory of this repository.
 While Tailwind CSS is used in some snippets, I tried to stick to pure CSS to keep the project accessible for the students.

 The students' websites and games are displayed in gids, organized into tabs by course.